 Advanced courses on topics beyond the scope of existing departmental offerings.
 See Schedule of Courses for specific titles and prerequisites.
 Prerequisite: Senior Business Administration major or minor.

-This online course explores the balance that organizations try to achieve between the for-profit and non-profit separation of the tax world.
-The course starts by considering how this tax separation affects how for-profit entities account for charitable activities (e.g., Google.org vs. the Chan Zuckerberg Initiative).
-The course then contrasts the concerns of nonprofits about having to pay tax on certain income and preserving their “exempt” statuses if they seemingly engage in profit-seeking activities (e.g., selling Girl Scout cookies).
-The course explores options and risks with various legal structures, such as nonprofits with for-profit subsidiaries (e.g., Mozilla Foundation’s use of a for-profit subsidiary for the Firefox Web browser), joint ventures between nonprofits and for-profit entities (e.g., nonprofit hospitals and physician practice groups), and cause-related marketing and qualified sponsorships (e.g., Farrell Distributing and the Vermont Food Bank).
-The course introduces tax issues associated with hybrid entities designed to serve both profit- and mission-related objectives, including benefit corporations, low-profit limited liability companies (L3Cs), and flexible purpose corporations.
+This online course explores the balance that organizations try to achieve between the for-profit (business) and non-profit (charitable) separation of the tax world.
+The course starts by considering how this tax separation affects how for-profit entities account for their charitable activities and society-benefiting efforts (e.g., Google.org vs. the Chan Zuckerberg Initiative).
+The course then contrasts the treatment of for-profit entities with the concerns of tax-exempt organizations about having to pay tax on certain income and preserving their “exempt” statuses if they seemingly engage in profit-seeking activities (e.g., selling Girl Scout cookies).
+With this background, the course explores options and risks with various legal structures, such as tax-exempt organizations with for-profit subsidiaries (e.g., Mozilla Foundation’s use of a for-profit subsidiary for the Firefox Web browser), joint ventures between tax-exempt organizations and for-profit entities (e.g., nonprofit hospitals and physician practice groups), and cause-related marketing and qualified sponsorships (e.g., Farrell Distributing and the Vermont Food Bank).
+Finally, the course introduces tax issues associated with hybrid entities designed to serve both profit- and mission-related objectives, including benefit corporations, low-profit limited liability companies (L3Cs), and flexible purpose corporations.

 Online Course (View Campus Map)